List of One Tree Hill characters: Nathan Scott

 Portrayed by James Lafferty since the pilot, Nathan Royal Scott was a basketball player for the Charlotte Bobcats, husband of Haley James Scott and father of James Lucas Scott and Lydia Bob Scott.
 He originally started out as a villain and enemy of his brother, Lucas.
 After falling for Lucas's best friend, Haley, he becomes a better person and later forms a strong bond with his brother.
-During the course of his life he has experienced many obstacles including spending time in a wheelchair following an accident after a fight; dealing with an overbearing father; an alcoholic-drug addict mother; and allegations he cheated on Haley.
+During the course of his life, he has experienced many obstacles including spending time in a wheelchair following an accident after a fight; dealing with an overbearing father; an alcoholic-drug addict mother; and allegations he cheated on Haley.
 Nathan overcomes all of his problems throughout the series and vows to never raise his child the way Dan raised him.
-Nathan maintains a strong bond with his mother, who was at one point Jamie's nanny.
+Nathan maintains a strong bond with his mother, who at one point becomes Jamie's nanny.
 Haley gives birth to Lydia Bob Scott.
 In Season 9, he is traveling a lot as an agent but when returning to Haley, Jamie and Lydia, he is taken by Eastern European mobsters, with the aid of corrupt policemen, for a failed signing in Europe.
-The gangsters plan to execute Nathan, but he is rescued by Chris Keller, Dan and Julian.
+The gangsters plan to execute Nathan, but he is rescued by Chris Keller, Dan, and Julian.
 Dan, however, is critically injured after taking a bullet meant for Nathan.
 At the hospital, Nathan tells Dan that despite everything he ever did, he is still his father, and he forgives him, with Dan dying shortly after.
 In the final episode time jump, Nathan is seen with everyone else at Jamie's basketball game who has since broken Nathan's record for all-time scorer.